Stellacore/peridetic/README.md

 ### Project Motivation

-GNSS (Global Navigation Satellite System) receivers are everywhere (e.g. in phones, cars, etc), and existing geographic information is ubiquitous (e.g. maps, infrastructure databases, etc).
-Therefore, software operates with either or both types of data often needs to convert coordinate locations expressed in one system into equivalent coordinates expressed in the other.
+GNSS (Global Navigation Satellite System) receivers are everywhere (e.g. phones, cars, etc), and existing geographic information is ubiquitous (e.g. maps, infrastructure databases, etc).
+Therefore, software operating with either or both types of data often needs to convert coordinate locations expressed in one system into equivalent coordinates expressed in the other.